Yours or Mine? Overwriting Attacks Against Neural Audio Watermarking: Experiments and Analyses

 Under the zero-query attack, the adversary collects or reproduces a set of candidate watermarking models and applies them sequentially in a brute-force manner to overwrite the original watermark.
 Figure~\ref{blackbox_hist} illustrates the impact of progressively stacking multiple watermarking methods, assuming a scenario with three common watermarking techniques.
 As more watermarking models are sequentially applied, the overwriting ASR increases from nearly 30\% (one embedder) to almost 100\% (three embedders), while SNR decreases from about 24\,dB to 20\,dB.
 Practically, as the candidate methods expand, the zero-query strategy becomes increasingly inefficient, leading to significant perceptual degradation and high computational overhead.

 The query-based attack mitigates these drawbacks by utilizing limited queries to the watermark detector.
 Instead of exhaustively applying all candidates, the adversary iteratively ``try-and-test'' candidates and stops once the detector confirms successful overwriting of the original legitimate watermark.
 Consequently, audio degradation is limited to a single embedding operation.
 As depicted in Figure~\ref{fig:blackbox_1x3}, watermarking models exhibit varying convergence time.
-Certain methods reach sufficient overwriting capabilities early in the training.
-This property enables successful overwriting using partially trained embedders, significantly reducing the required training iterations.
+Certain methods reach sufficient overwriting capabilities early in the training, allowing effective overwriting with partially trained embedders.
 Table~\ref{tab:blackbox_attack_comparison} provides a comparative analysis between zero-query and query-based attacks.
 The results indicate that query-based attacks, using fewer than 10 detector queries, achieve a reduction of over 50\% in training iterations compared to the zero-query approach.
 By applying only a single effective watermarking method instead of stacking multiple methods, query-based attacks preserve the audio quality and maintain identical attack success rates.
 As the size of the candidate set grows, the advantages of the query-based approach become more pronounced.